SSWConsulting/SSW.Rules.Content/rules/do-you-use-a-data-lake/rule.md

 * **Data Variety:** Data lakes accept and store various data formats, including structured, semi-structured, and unstructured data, allowing organizations to leverage diverse data sources.

+* **Storage Cost:** Data lakes typically use low-cost storage, as computations are done in batches or ad hoc, whereas a database/warehouse has its storage tightly coupled to its computational costs (as well as utilizing higher-cost storage).

 * **Data Exploration and Analytics:** With the raw data stored in a data lake, organizations can apply various data processing and analytics techniques to extract insights, discover patterns, and derive value from the data.

 * **Data Governance and Security:** It is crucial to implement proper governance policies and security measures to ensure data quality, privacy, and compliance within the data lake environment.